Sv443/BetterYTM/contributing.md

   - [sanitizeSong()](#sanitizesong) - Sanitizes the specified song title string to be used in fetching a lyrics URL
 - Other:
   - [NanoEmitter](#nanoemitter) - Abstract class for creating lightweight, type safe event emitting classes
-  - [compareVersions()](#compareversions) - Crudely compares two semver version strings and returns which one is newer
-  - [compareVersionArrays()](#compareversionarrays) - Crudely compares two semver version number arrays and returns which one is newer

 <br><br>